Elna 3/4 view.

 Initially the Elna did not carry a model number but has since become known as the Elna No.1, it also has the affectionate nick-name of "Grasshopper".

-Dating Elna Sewing Machines For all Elna sewing machines manufactured prior to 1963 the first digit of the machines serial number represents the year of manufacture.
+For all Elna sewing machines manufactured up to and including 1962 the first digit of the machines serial number represents the year of manufacture.
 For example 0 could represent 1940, 1950, or 1960, so this needs to be combined with a general awareness of when a particular model was introduced and any design changes made during production.

 Produced in 1940 this machine shows signs of wear, sadly the internal electrics have been condemned, making this purely a display model.
 The main castings were produced in Aluminium, the case, which converts to a work platform, is made of sheet steel.
 It came complete with manual and an accessory tin containing an ingenious speed reducer which when attached to the motor axle uses gears to slow the machine considerably, and is designed to be used when embroidery work is being carried out.

-Not only was the design of the Elna innovative, but the green finish was highly unusual for a time when most machines were being finished in black and gold.
-Note the light built into the arm and how the accessory box fits snugly against the machine when not in use.
+Not only was the design of the Elna innovative, but the green finish was highly unusual at a time when most machines were being finished in black and gold.
+Note the light is built into the arm and how the accessory box fits snugly against the machine when not in use.

 The case shown in the photo left has a crinkle black finish and is sometimes described as looking like an ammunition box!
 However once the machine has been removed it folds out to form a spacious work platform.
 Later versions have a green case with plastic handle.